Use the Note Area to cite sources of information you found. Click the upper right corner of the box to make the note pad appear, then type.

 posts.
 Use dates in APA style.

-The main idea of the Mead (2006) article is
+The main idea of the Greene (1978) is sexism

 Note the citation here - it is APA style.
 The author's last name and the date of the article/book.
 Then at the end, you would have a list of references in APA style that would include the name of the article/book - like what most of you did for your biography project.

-The main idea of the Mead (2008) is how girls and boys
+The main idea of the Mead (2008) is she explains

 Level 2: Sources After 2010.
 Choose